Tr – Azam Ali, an Ahmadi Moslem, Ch 00 – Introduction

 Almighty God’s one rule of universal application in the Holy Qor-aan is as follows.

 Baba Nanak was a Saint in the 16th Century AD.
 He was born Hindu and became a Moslem (See the Commentary Religion, Islam and Sikhs).
 He traveled to and lived in Moslem countries for many years.
 He denounced several evils prevalent in the religion he had chosen.
-He attracted the Moslems who shunned the infestations caused by the clergy worshiping objects besides the God Almighty, promoting ignorance, and encouraging beggary and living on charity doing no work.
-Soon his flock became known as the Sikhs.
+He attracted the Moslems who shunned the infestations caused by the clergy worshiping objects besides the God Almighty, promoting ignorance, encouraging beggary and living on charity doing no work.
+Soon every one of his flocks who followed him became known as a Sikh which in the Punjabi language equates with the Command: Learn.

 The British government in India had published a book that I saw in 1970’s in the hands of Tom Dowling who was the Vice Counsel in the American Embassy in Lahore.
 The book was a record of the pedigree of notable families of Punjab.
 The British always preferred the pedigree when looking for bold, courageous, devoted, loyal and sincere workers to lead masses and control them.
 They obviously looked for the best genes to run their Empire.
 The list included the Buttar clan who at that time were mostly Sikh.